kubestash/docs/docs/guides/cluster-resources/filtering-demonstration/index.md

 Let's demostrate an accidental situation and assume that the resources are gone from the cluster.

-Pause the running backupconfiguration using kubestash cli command:
+`Pause` the running `BackupConfiguration` using kubestash cli command:

 ```fish
 $ kubectl kubestash pause cluster-resources-backup -n demo